Whess Harman

-Whess Harman is an artist and curator based in what is colonially known as Vancouver, British Columbia.
-They are perhaps most known for their beading and zine work, including their Potlach Punk series and their Together Apart Zine series.
+Whess Harman is a Canadian artist and curator based in Vancouver, British Columbia.

 Biography

 Whess Harman is a trans/non-binary person from the Carrier Wit'at Nation (known under Canadian government as part of the Lake Babine Nation), born in what is known as Prince Rupert, BC.
 In 2014, Harman obtained a Bachelor of Fine Arts from Emily Carr University of Art and Design.

 Career

-Whess Harman is a multidisciplinary artist whose work ranges in media.
-Their practice includes beading, illustration, design, text, and curation.
-Since obtaining their BFA from Emily Carr University, Harman has participated in and curated a variety of exhibitions across Turtle Island and Norway, including: